Food Blogging Tips for Starters

 - Choose a platform, WordPress is really good but you cannot advertise until you meet a certain criteria like brand safeness, family friendliness and most important of all do you have sufficient traffic?
 (BTW I use this).
 I also tried Blogger before, good for advertising but I just don’t like the platform I feel it’s not mature enough to be a full blown Blog Engine.

 Now if you still wanted WordPress but want to advertise at the very beginning then I suggest you go self-hosted WordPress so you have the full control and add what ever you want There are lots of host providers out there but you need to be very careful in choosing one that is why it’s best to get the ones who are experts in their field.
 Based on my personal experience I recommend that you either get Site Ground or Bluehost, they are both experts in WordPress.
 Take note its not just me recommending their services lots of bloggers and even Wordrpess.com do.
+And yes by clicking either of the links above will help this site as we get a bit of commission if you sign up with either of them.

 Now I leave it up to you what to choose and if you want more information here are some comparisons